TitlesAssociate Director of Dance

 I like to work with highly trained, technical dancers with an edge.
 Technique for technique's sake doesn't interest me for long.
 It's what that dancer has to offer as a performer, and who that dancer is as a person, that interests me most.

-Tommy Neblett joined Boston Conservatory in 1994 and is associate director of dance.
+Tommy Neblett joined the Conservatory in 1994 and is associate director of dance.

-He has been in the dance profession for over thirty years, first as a performer, then as a choreographer, educator, and administrator.
-Outside of the conservatory, he is co-Artistic Director (with his wife Diane Arvanites) of Prometheus Dance and The Elders Ensemble (a group of post-professional dancers ages 60-93).
-Prometheus Dance was recently named Company-in-Residence at Walnut Hill School for the Arts in Natick, Massachusetts.
+He has been in the dance profession for over 30 years, first as a performer and then as a choreographer, educator, and administrator.
+Outside of the Conservatory, he is co-artistic director (with his wife Diane, Arvanites) of Prometheus Dance and the Elders Ensemble (a group of post-professional dancers aged 60 to 93).
+Prometheus Dance was recently named company-in-residence at Walnut Hill School for the Arts in Natick, Massachusetts.

 - Citation for Outstanding Artistic Achievement (Massachusetts Governor Deval Patrick, 2008)

-- Gold Star Award for Innovative Arts Porgramming (The Massachusetts Cultural Council, 2005)
+- Gold Star Award for Innovative Arts Programming (Massachusetts Cultural Council, 2005)

 - Creativity Grant (National Endowment for the Arts, 2000)

 - Colossal (Company One Theatre, 2015)—Actor, choreographer

 - The Past is a Foreign Country (Boston Conservatory, 2015)—Choreographer

 - Heart of the Matter (Prometheus Dance, 2014)—Choreographer